Pylons/pyramid/docs/tutorials/wiki2/definingviews.rst

 ==============

-A :term:`view callable` in a :term:`url dispatch` -based :mod:`pyramid` application is typically a simple Python function that accepts a single parameter named :term:`request`.
+A :term:`view callable` in a :term:`url dispatch` -based :app:`Pyramid` application is typically a simple Python function that accepts a single parameter named :term:`request`.
 A view callable is assumed to return a :term:`response` object.

-.. note:: A :mod:`pyramid` view can also be defined as callable which accepts *two* arguments: a :term:`context` and a :term:`request`.
-You'll see this two-argument pattern used in other :mod:`pyramid` tutorials and applications.
-Either calling convention will work in any :mod:`pyramid` application; the calling conventions can be used interchangeably as necessary.
+.. note:: A :app:`Pyramid` view can also be defined as callable which accepts *two* arguments: a :term:`context` and a :term:`request`.
+You'll see this two-argument pattern used in other :app:`Pyramid` tutorials and applications.
+Either calling convention will work in any :app:`Pyramid` application; the calling conventions can be used interchangeably as necessary.
 In :term:`url dispatch` based applications, however, the context object is rarely used in the view body itself, so within this